What Is an LLC Operating Agreement?

 An operating agreement is a legal document that outlines the rules and procedures related to the operation of an LLC.
-It describes the responsibilities of the LLC’s members and managers, and it can serve as a guide for financial and day-to-day operational decision-making.
+It describes the responsibilities of the LLC’s members and managers, and it can serve as a guide for financial and day-to-day operational decision-making for your small business.

-An operating agreement is similar to a corporation’s bylaws or a partnership agreement.
+An LLC operating agreement is similar to a corporation’s bylaws or a partnership agreement.

 Do I Need an Operating Agreement?

-However, it’s strongly recommended that all LLCs have an official operating agreement — even if they aren’t located in one of those states.
+However, it’s strongly recommended that all LLCs have an official operating agreement — even if they aren’t located in one of those states or if the LLC only has one member.
 This applies to both single-member LLCs and multi-member LLCs.

 What Should an Operating Agreement Include?